Resume - Frequently Asked Questions

 Yes, a resume can be more than one page, but it shouldn't be unless you have extensive experience related to your job objective.
 Most resumes for college students and recent graduates should fit onto one page if you clearly and concisely describe your experiences.

-There is no "best" format for all resumes--it depends on what you have done and what you are trying to accomplish.
+There is no "best" format for all resumes as it depends on what you have done and what you are trying to accomplish.
 Usually, if you are applying to a more conservative industry (e.g. banking) or continuing along a prescribed career path in which you have gained some experience (engineering, for example), you'll want to use a chronological resume.
 A skills/functional resume works well if you have little work experience, are entering a career that is very different from your educational path, or are changing careers.

 Your resume should include sufficient experience to demonstrate your ability to do the job that you are applying for and to show yourself as a person with experience in the working world.
 Directly related experience is considered most valuable, but unrelated jobs can also help you to show that you have acquired necessary skills.
 If you are unsure which jobs to include, make an appointment with a Career Counselor.